 Importing From Azure DevOps (VSTS) to ProductPlan

 Once you’ve set up your integration, you can easily import multiple epics or stories straight into ProductPlan all at once.
 To import, go to the Parking Lot of the roadmap you want to import into and click the import button at the top.
-Select the Team Services tab to begin.
+Select the Azure DevOps tab to begin.

 Select the project you want to import from.
 Then search for initiatives you would like to import into the Parking Lot.
 Your search should include at least three characters.